 For JetBlue nonrefundable fares, changes or cancellations may be made prior to scheduled departure for the applicable change fee per person, plus any difference in airfare.
 If a nonrefundable reservation is not changed or cancelled prior to scheduled departure, all money associated with the ticket is forfeited.
 Travel agencies should process their own ticket reissues, as this will allow them to maintain control of the ticket.
 JetBlue will not be issuing waiver codes for voluntary changes or cancellations and nonrefundable fares should not be submitted for refund via the ARC/BSP settlement process.
 JetBlue will issue a debit memo in the amount of the fare plus a $50 Service Charge for any refunds given on nonrefundable fares.

 For cancellations on nonrefundable fares, the travel agent can cancel the itinerary and leave the ticket in 'OPEN' status for use by the customer at a later date, at which point the appropriate change fee would be applied.
-Tickets are valid one year from the date of issuance.
+Tickets are valid one year from the original date of issuance.
 A second option would be to exchange the value of the ticket less the cancellation fee to an MCO for ARC agencies or a VMPD for BSP agencies that can be used for payment on a new ticket at a later date.